Skip to main content

 OFF or NORMAL

-Fleet-sampling attributes are also reported as heartbeat metrics.
+Fleet-sampling attributes are also reported as Heartbeat metrics.
 These metrics are good candidates for device attributes (to search for devices by resolution) or timeseries metrics, and can seen with hourly resolution on timeline for devices with the monitoring aspect enabled.

 MetricValue